 While we were in Madrid we were just down the street from El Campo de Cebada.
 Our guide took us past one day and mentioned that this graffitti covered space was used for neighborhood events such as concerts.
 We kept an eye out, but didn’t see anything for several days.

 As my girl and I got off the metro where we had that great talk with the one woman, there was music eminating from the area.
 We went over and slid ourselves into the crowd.
 I couldn’t understand a word of what was being sung, but I liked the music and it was a totally unique experience.
+It wound up being our favorite of our non touristy things to do in Madrid.

 Since then I found that there is a Facebook page for El Campo de Cebada, so have a look and see if anything is going on during your visit!